microsoft/onnxruntime/dockerfiles/README.md

 1. Retrieve your docker image in one of the following ways.

    - Build the docker image from the DockerFile in this repository.
-Providing the argument device enables onnxruntime for that particular device.
-You can also provide arguments ONNXRUNTIME_REPO and ONNXRUNTIME_BRANCH to test that particular repo and branch.
-Default values are http://github.com/microsoft/onnxruntime and repo is master

      ```
      docker build -t onnxruntime-cpu --build-arg DEVICE=CPU_FP32 --network host .